Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/17-Hough-Transform/README.md

   }
 ```

 The following diagram tabulates the profiling data generated by the compiler for the 32-tile Hough Transform prototype design when run on the $216\times 240$ image.
-The important conclusions are quite clear:
+The important conclusions are clear:

 * The `update_countsA/B()` routines require ~183 cycles each representing ~90% of the total cycles
-* The `theta_compute()` routine requires ~277,204 cycles representing ~10% of the total cycles, and equivalent to ~42 cycles per II (very close to the original spreadsheet estimate of 45)
+* The `theta_compute()` routine requires ~277,204 cycles representing ~10% of the total cycles.
+This is equivalent to ~42 cycles per II, very close to the spreadsheet estimate of 45.
-* The overall throughput is $216\times 240/(0.8\times2,650,436) = ~24$ Mpps
+* The overall throughput is $216\times 240/(0.8\times2,650,436) = ~24$ MP/s

-From detailed prototyping, you have now quantified the throughput performance of the Hough Transform accurately, and these results might be used to revise the original spreadsheet estimates to produce accurate projections of how to achieve a 220 Mpps throughput target.
+From detailed prototyping, you have accurately quantified the Hough Transform throughput performance.
+These results can revise the original spreadsheet estimates.
+This produces accurate projections for achieving a 220 MP/s throughput target.

 ![figure](images/partitioning-validation.png)

 ### Iterating to System Feasibility

-Now having an accurate cost model of the Hough Transform from prototyping, you are in a position to explore alternate solutions via scaling.
-Here, consider "Image Partitioning" in addition to "Theta Partitioning" as a means to scale up the throughput.
-In this scheme, partition out portions of the images to 32-tile clusters, where each cluster is computing partial histograms for four $\theta$ values (as in the prototype).
-Using this approach, you can scale throughput linearly higher.
-As shown in the following diagram, you can achieve ~ 220 Mpps with ~275 tiles.
+With an accurate cost model from prototyping, you can explore alternate solutions through scaling.
+Consider "Image Partitioning" plus "Theta Partitioning" to scale up throughput.
+In this scheme, partition image portions to 32-tile clusters.
+Each cluster computes partial histograms for four $\theta$ values (as in the prototype).
+This approach scales throughput linearly higher.
+The following diagram shows achieving ~ 220 MP/s with ~275 tiles.

 ![figure](images/system-feasibility.png)

 ## Conclusions

-This tutorial uses the Hough Transform as a working example to illustrate the concepts of System Partitioning, and how this methodology is used to scope new AI Engine designs and to more generally partition hetergeneous compute workloads across the resources available in Versal Adaptive SoCs.
-Through requirements gathering, solution synthesis, prototype validation, and iterative refinement, system applications might be successfully partitioned to these devices using common analysis tools such as spreadsheets and targeted prototyping & profiling.
+This tutorial uses the Hough Transform to show system partitioning concepts.
+It shows how this methodology scopes new AI Engine designs and partitions heterogeneous compute workloads across Versal Adaptive SoC resources.
+Through requirements gathering, solution synthesis, prototype validation, and iterative refinement, applications can be successfully partitioned.
+Common analysis tools include spreadsheets and targeted prototyping & profiling.

 ## References